Newbie-make/YT-AI-translation-command-program/README.md

         At the bottom of the C# window, click Find Refs.

-        You should now have five files in your references list.

     Click the Compile button at the bottom.
 It MUST say "Compiled successfully!".

     Click OK.